lsst/dp1_lsst_io/docs/products/calibrations/index.rst

 Description
 ===========

-The process of Instrument Signature Removal (ISR; also called "image reduction") uses bias, dark, and flat field calibration frames as part of the process to transform raw images into visit images.
+The process of Instrument Signature Removal (ISR; also called "image reduction") uses calibration products such as bias, dark, and flat field calibration frames as part of the process to transform raw images into visit images.

 **Bias images**: An exposure obtained with zero exposure time to measure the pedestal level of counts applied during readout.